GetAmbassador/redux-clerk/README.md

 ```

 ### How do I recompute the derived companyTypeahead dataset?
-Redux-clerk provides a selector which will provide the recomputed data.
+Redux-clerk provides a selector which will provide the computed data.

 For example the TodosSelectors above will provide a `dataset` selector which takes a dataset key and returns the computed data.
 ```